Item

 Lauren Pease 04:41

-it feels like we are sometimes. what was the question again?
+It feels like we are sometimes. [drilling noise] What was the question again?

 Ashley Tibollo 04:45

-socialization for the kiddos, especially my daughter being school aged and not being in school.
-We were lucky enough to have good friends that had this perspective is on us as far as being safe and masking.
+Um, socialization for the kiddos, especially my daughter being school aged and not being in school.
+We were lucky enough to have good friends that had the same perspective as us as far as being safe and masking.
 So that was to our advantage, we were able to get her socialized that way.
-But that was the main concern.
-I think we were pretty fortunate and privileged in our position.
+But that was the main concern, I think; we were pretty fortunate and privileged in our position.

 Ashley Tibollo 05:20